 Nick Disabato explains the fundamentals of interaction design in an engaging and approachable manner.
-Nicely written and offers practical concepts and principles in creating humane technology and he also covers doe of the issues that face the profession.
+Nicely written and offers practical concepts and principles in creating a more humane technology and he also covers many issues that face the profession.

 Simple and Usable Web, Mobile, and Interaction Design

 Giles Colborne wants everyone to simplify user experiences when designing in the digital world.
-It’s a short book no doubt yet It embodies the principles that it teaches.
-It’s beautifully laid out, and is a wonderful primer, if you are staring out in design.
+It’s a short book no doubt yet embodies the principles that it teaches.
+It’s beautifully laid out and is a wonderful primer if you are starting out in design.

 Alan Cooper et al